awslabs/aws-deployment-framework/docs/user-guide.md

 The parameters *(params)* you chose to pass into the Jinja2 template are taken directly from the deployment_map.yml file.
 This allows you to build sensible defaults in your pipeline definitions and pass in only what is required for that specific pipeline creation.

 The Deployment map file allows for some unique steps and actions to occur in your pipeline.
-You can add an approval step to your pipeline by putting a step in your titled, *'approval'* this will add a manual approval stage at this point in your pipeline.
+You can add an approval step to your pipeline by putting a step in your targets definition titled, *'approval'* this will add a manual approval stage at this point in your pipeline.

-A basic example of a deployment_map.yml would look like the following:
+A basic example of a deployment_map.yml would look like the following *(assumes eu-west-1 and eu-central-1 have been bootstrapped in adfconfig.yml)*:

 ```yaml
 pipelines: